Andiministrator/trTM/README.md

 ### Usage in explained steps ###

 1. **Upload the necessary files**
-   Upload the necessary files, that means at least the library itself (trTMlib.js or the minified version trTMlib.min.js) and the consent check function file regarding to your CMP (Consent Tool).
+   Upload the necessary files, that means at least the library itself (trTM.js or the minified version trTM.min.js) and the consent check function file regarding to your CMP (Consent Tool).
 In the code example above, the files were uploaded to the public directory /js/ (we used the minified version) and the Consent Tool is Consent Manager (file consent_check_consentmanager.js and uploaded it in the subdirectory "trTMcmp").
-   We recommend also to upload the file "trTMlib_debug.js".
-It contains some useful options to debug trTMlib in case of problems.
+   We recommend also to upload the file "trTM_debug.js".
+It contains some useful options to debug trTM in case of problems.

-2. **Include the trTMlib.js to your HTML code, e.g. in the HTML head (recommendation: use the minified version)** `<script src="/js/trTMlib.min.js" type="text/javascript"></script>`
+2. **Include the trTM.js to your HTML code, e.g. in the HTML head (recommendation: use the minified version)** `<script src="/js/trTM.min.js" type="text/javascript"></script>`

 3. **Add your settings (within a javascript block)** Example with many settings: